Skip to content

 Pick your free zone and visas, get the true total in seconds, and start online — no sales call.

-Open the cost calculator →Dubai free-zone licences start at AED 12,500 all-in (Meydan) and AED 12,900 (IFZA); DMCC is AED 35,484.
+Dubai free-zone licences start at AED 12,500 all-in (Meydan) and AED 12,900 (IFZA); DMCC is AED 35,484.
 If you don't need a Dubai address, the same 100%-owned company costs from AED 4,888 (Ajman).
-A first residence visa adds about AED 7,900.
+A first residence visa adds AED 4,715–11,950 depending on the zone.

 Yes — UAE free zones allow 100% foreign ownership, and since 2021 most mainland activities do too.
 No local sponsor or Emirati partner is required.